 This article is general and informational in nature and you should read the terms of our legal disclaimer regarding its use.

-Taxpayers that agree to participate in the OVDP agree to file original and/or amended tax returns and delinquent foreign information returns for the previous eight years in which the due date for the filing of the taxpayer income tax returns has passed, with extensions (the “Disclosure Period”).
-However, if the taxpayer was fully tax compliant for any of the eight years within the disclosure period, the taxpayer is exempt from submitting returns for the compliant year(s).
-In addition, the account balances and asset values for the compliant year(s) will not be used to determine the OVDP penalty.
-For example, if you timely and accurately filed your 2014 income tax and information returns, your disclosure period would be from 2014 to 2007, but no filings would be required for 2014, and only the balances in accounts from 2013 to 2007 would be considered in calculating the OVDP penalty.
+Under the updated procedures, taxpayers that agree to participate in the voluntary disclosure program, will generally be required to file original and/or amended tax returns and delinquent foreign information returns for the previous six years in which the due date for the filing of the taxpayer income tax returns has passed, with extensions (the “Disclosure Period”).
+However, if the taxpayer was fully tax compliant for any of the last six years within the disclosure period, the taxpayer is exempt from submitting returns for the compliant year(s).
+In certain instances, the IRS has reserved the right to expand the disclosure period.
+Those instances include (1) when the taxpayer has not agreed to resolve all tax and tax related noncompliance through an agreement with the IRS or (2) cooperative taxpayers may be allowed to expand the disclosure period if it would assist the taxpayer with, among other things, correcting tax issues with other government agencies that require additional tax periods.

 The Streamlined Filing Compliance Procedures